The structure of the process transaction view

 - Templates you want to use to automatically code manual journals in banking.

 The invoices that appear here are both posted and unpaid or only partially paid.
-If the authorisation functionality has been turned on, supplier invoices must be authorised for payment to appear here.
+If the approval functionality has been turned on, supplier invoices must be approved for payment to appear here.